This is by far the most common question when buying a chain lube for your bike.

-2. WD40 All Conditions Lube
+WD40 All Conditions Lube

-After years of being derided as a primordial chain lube, WD40 has re-entered the market with a PTFE-based formula that is worthy of your consideration.
+After years of being derided as a primordial lube, WD40 has re-entered the market with a PTFE-based formula that is worthy of your consideration.

-2. Rock n Roll Gold Lube
+Rock n Roll Gold

 Rock n Roll calls itself the king of lubes, and with a flashy gold package, who could doubt it?

-Rock n Roll is best suited as an all-purpose cleaning and lubrication system for both mountain and road, making it a great one-stop shop if you ride both but don’t want to spend on specialized equipment for each.
+Rock n Roll is best suited as an all-purpose cleaning and lubrication system for both mountain and road, making it a great one-stop-shop if you ride both but don’t want to spend on specialized equipment for each.

-3. White Lightning Wet Lube
+White Lightning Heavy Lube

-Their Wet Ride tech is the perfect choice for crazed days of long rainy rides, the kind your family asked you to not do.
+Their Wet Ride tech is the perfect choice for crazed days of long rainy rides, the kind your family asked you not to do.

 But hey, those epic days are the most rewarding, right?